jzombie/rich-cms/md-content/3. Nerdy Stuff/Utilities.md

 - Pandera (Data validation schemas for Pandas & Polars [similar to Pydantic for dataframes?]) https://github.com/unionai-oss/pandera
 - Tokio - Bridging with sync code (for use cases where a majority of the app is synchronous and parts of it are asynchronous): https://tokio.rs/tokio/topics/bridging
 - Twiggy ("[Rust-based] code size profiler for Wasm"): https://github.com/rustwasm/twiggy
+- Reticulum ("the cryptography-based networking stack for building local and wide-area networks with readily available hardware"): https://github.com/markqvist/Reticulum

 ## Interesting Research Prototypes